 Are you ready?
 Let’s do this thing.

 Let’s take this process and break it down into manageable steps.
 We’re going to work through one thing each week for the next year.
 Why for a year?
-Because if you take your time, think through it, and do things intentionally, the end result is going to be a creative space that you can’t get enough of.
+Because if you take your time, think through it, and do things intentionally, the end result is going to be a craft room that you can’t get enough of.
 And that’s exactly what you want.

 The perfect creative space is one where you walk in, sit down, and you have absolutely no desire to get up.
 Well, it’s also a possibility that you might just be tired because a certain little someone wouldn’t let you sleep last night, but I digress.